 6. Marketing and sales

-Marketing is arguably one of the most critical parts of running a business.
 You may have a great product or service, but it doesn’t matter if nobody knows about it.
+Cue marketing and sales.

-Your small business plan should explain how you plan to market to potential customers.
+This section of your business plan should explain how you plan to market to potential customers.
 Will you use online marketing strategies, such as social media and email campaigns?
-Or, do you plan to utilize offline strategies like radio ads and direct mail?
-Lay out exactly what combination of marketing strategies you plan to pursue.
+Or, do you plan to use offline strategies, like radio ads and direct mail?
+Lay out exactly what combination of marketing and sales strategies you plan to pursue.

 - What marketing strategies will you use?